“I’m Ostracized For Keeping My Maiden Name”

 Ruling out that I might just have some huge character flaw that’s driving only these women away, what’s the best way to let people know that I’m Carolyn Asaurus, always have been, always will be?
 I have no intention of ever changing my last name so I feel I should probably try to learn quickly how to handle this before it’s just awkward for the rest of my life.
 Have you developed a way of assuring new people that you aren’t insulting their decision by defending your own, especially after they ask you about it?
 So far, it’s only been an issue with random people at parties or old high school friends, but I really don’t want the issue to arise where I could be potentially isolating myself from great work connections or friendships. — Maiden Voyage

-I have to wonder what part of the country you live in, because here in New York, women keeping their maiden names when they marry are as common as funnel cake at the Missouri State Fair.
-In the two and a half years I’ve been married, I’ve never once felt ostracized for not taking my husband’s name, nor have I ever felt the slightest inclination to defend my decision.
-Even now having a child who does not share my name, I don’t feel weird about it.
-It’s just so common in these parts, that no one — not the pediatrician, not our babysitters, and certainly not our friends — raises an eyebrow even a little bit.
-Perhaps my extended family in St. Louis isn’t quite as used to a mother and child having a different last name, but if so, they’re all much too polite to question me about it.
+Well, here in New York, women keeping their last names when they marry is as common as funnel cake at the Missouri State Fair.
+In the more than fifteen years I’ve been married, I’ve never once felt ostracized for not taking my husband’s name, nor have I ever felt the slightest inclination to defend my decision.
+Even having two kids who don’t share my name, I don’t feel weird about it.
+It’s just so common in these parts, that no one — not the pediatrician, not our babysitters, and definitelynot our friends — raises an eyebrow even a little bit.

 So, maybe part of the problem is that you live in a much less progressive part of the country where women always take their husband’s names.
-Other than moving, though, there’s probably not much you can do about that except wait twenty or thirty years for things to change a little.
+Other than moving though, there’s probably not much you can do about that except wait for things to change a little.
 In the meantime, I’d address the other part of your problem: the way you introduce yourself.
 First of all, if you’re at a party or otherwise meeting someone in a casual setting, why do you even need to say your last name?
-I can’t remember the last time I casually introduced myself as “Wendy Atterberry.”
+I can’t remember the last time I casually introduced myself using my full name.
 I’m just Wendy.
-And Drew is just Drew.
-And even if I did use my full name introducing myself, I wouldn’t emphasize my last name.
-I wouldn’t be Wendy ATTERBERRY-WHOSE-NAME-IS-DIFFEFRENT-FROM-HER-HUSBAND’S-AND-CHILD’S.

 You ask: “What’s the best way to let people know that I’m Carolyn Asaurus, always have been, always will be?”
 And to that I say: What matters is what your name is NOW.
 No one cares what your name was when you were a kid or what it will be when you’re old and gray.
 It seems like the person making the big deal about you keeping your maiden name is YOU.
 If you’re tired of the reaction you’re getting from people about your decision, quit drawing so much attention to it.